Accéder directement au contenu

 Learn how PaymentIntents and SetupIntents work within the payment flow.

-Payments involving asynchronous processes can be complex to manage.
-For example, a user might be required to confirm a payment using 3D Secure.
+Asynchronous payments can be challenging to manage because they can depend on customer actions that happen outside of your application.
+For example, a user might need to confirm a payment using 3D Secure.

 requires_payment_method